Tuscany Travel Guide: Best Things to Do in Tuscany

 In this travel guide, I’m sharing the highlights of this charming Italian region with you, including the best things to do in Tuscany and the top places to visit in Tuscany.
 It also features the best tours and useful information for planning your trip.
 A visit to Tuscany should definitely be on everyone’s bucket list!

-Disclaimer: This blog post contains affiliate links.
-I may receive a small commission for purchases/bookings made through these links, at no extra cost to you.
+Disclosure: This blog post contains affiliate links.
+I may receive a small commission for purchases or bookings made through these links, at no extra cost to you.
 I only recommend products and services that I’ve personally used and genuinely like.
+By using my links, you help support my blog and allow me to continue creating helpful free travel guides like this one, while probably funding my next cappuccino or gelato along the way.
+For more info, please read the privacy policy.

 Tuscany Travel Guide – Quick Tips

-Best Time to Visit | May, September
+- Best Time to Visit | April to October

-How to Get Around | Rental Car, Train
+- How to Get Around | Rental Car, Train

-Top Places to Visit | Florence, Siena, San Gimignano, Hot Springs of Saturnia, Val D’Orcia
+- Top Places to Visit | Florence, Siena, San Gimignano, Hot Springs of Saturnia, Val D’Orcia

-Insider Tips | Pitigliano, Bagni San Filippo
+- Insider Tips | Pitigliano, Bagni San Filippo

-Stay Connected | Get your Europe eSIM
+- Stay Connected | Get your Europe eSIM 📱

-Keep reading for my full Tuscany travel guide…
+Keep reading for my full Tuscany travel guide!

 How to Get to Tuscany & How to Get Around

-🚘 BEST CAR RENTAL COMPANY: DISCOVER CARS
+🚘 MY GO-TO CAR RENTAL COMPANY: DISCOVER CARS

 When booking a rental car online, I personally recommend and always use Discover Cars.
-They search not only for international car rental companies but also for small, local agencies to find the best deal for you.
-Plus, there are no hidden costs and they offer free cancellation.
-I always opt for full coverage because of their comepetitive rates!
+The platform compares both major international car rental companies and smaller local agencies, which often helps find better deals.
+Plus, there are no hidden costs and they offer free cancellation if your plans change.
+I typically opt for full coverage since the rates are very reasonable and it gives extra peace of mind while traveling.

 Best Time to Visit Tuscany